This article includes standard terms and ideas used within the Evolv product suite and optimization program.

 Continuous optimization allows you to add or remove ideas on-the-fly, so you don't lose precious time restarting your project over and over again.
 Evolv AI's algorithms respond to changes in the project's scope by initializing new ideas and removing combinations with disabled ideas, so you can keep testing and preserve the data you've collected on your best-performing ideas.

-Environments are where you deploy experiments.
+Environments are where you deploy projects.
 Other project changes apply to all environments.

 Evolv provides a default “Production" environment.
 You can create and define additional environments according to how your deployment process works.

-Additional environments can be used to QA and verify that experiments work properly before pushing them to production.
+Additional environments can be used to QA and verify that projects work properly before pushing them to production.

 See Environments for more detail.